michaellperry/parallel-queues/README.md

 ### Implementing the Circuit Breaker

 To resolve this, change the billing service to use the circuit breaker pattern.
-Uncomment the `UseCircuitBreaker` line in the `Program.cs` file of the billing service and rebuild the Docker images:
+Uncomment the `AddCircuitBreakerPolicy` line in the `Program.cs` file of the billing service and rebuild the Docker images:

 ```bash
 docker compose up --build -d